zmcartor/homestead-guide/source/mining.rst

 It is designed to hash a fast verifiability time within a slow CPU-only environment, yet provide vast speed-ups for mining when provided with a large amount of memory with high-bandwidth.
 The large memory requirements mean that large-scale miners get comparatively little super-linear benefit.
 The high bandwidth requirement means that a speed-up from piling on many super-fast processing units sharing the same memory gives little benefit over a single unit.
 This is important in that pool mining have no benefit for nodes doing verification, thus discourageing centralisation.

 Communication between the external mining application and the Expanse daemon for work provision and submission happens through the JSON-RPC API.
-Two RPC functions are provided; ``eth_getWork`` and ``eth_submitWork``.
+Two RPC functions are provided; ``exp_getWork`` and ``exp_submitWork``.

 These are formally documented on the `JSON-RPC API <https://github.com/expanse-org/wiki/wiki/JSON-RPC>`_ wiki article under `miner <https://github.com/expanse-org/go-expanse/wiki/JavaScript-Console#miner>`_.